melvilgit/Consistent-Hashing/README.md

 end func
 ```

-for eg, we have to hash key smith, we compute the hash value 1123 , find the immediate node having hash value > 1123 ie node 3 with hash value 1500
+for example, if we have to hash key smith, we compute the hash value 1123 , find the immediate node having hash value > 1123 ie node 3 with hash value 1500

-Now , What if we loose a server , say we loose node 2 ,All the keys will get mapped to next server node 3 :)
+Now , What if we loose a server , say we loose node-2 , All the keys can be mapped to next server node-3 :)
+Yea , we only have to remap the keys of node-2
 ![alt text](https://github.com/melvilgit/Consistent-Hashing/blob/master/ch2.png)